1996–97 FC Basel season: Domestic league

-The season did not start too well, it took until the twelfth round until the team recorded their third victory and one of these three was a forfeit victory because YB had used an unqualified player, Erol Bekirovski, in the match in the fourth round.
+The clubs priority aim for the team was to remain in the top flight of Swiss football, but the season did not start too well.
+It took until the twelfth round until the team recorded their third victory and one of these three was a forfeit victory because YB had used an unqualified player, Erol Bekirovski, in the match in the fourth round.
 As the first half of the season came to an end, the team had gathered five victories, ten draws and had suffered seven defeats in which the team scored 32 goals and conceded 33.
 Gaetano Giallanza was the team's top scorer with nine goals and Mario Frick was second best with six goals.
 Basel were in eighth position in the league table, thus, they qualified for the Championship round.

 During the winter break Markus Schupp signed in on loan from Hamburger SV, Franco Foda signed in from VfB Stuttgart and Fabrice Henry signed in from CD Toledo.
 Also during the winter break Admir Smajić transferred out to Young Boys.
-In the Championship round the team suffered six defeats in a row.
+The teams next aim was to reach at least a top five place in the Championship round.
+However, the team suffered six defeats in a row.
 During this period head-coach Karl Engel was fired and was replaced by Heinz Hermann.
 The football did not improve and after just a few weeks Hermann was replaced by Salvatore Andracchio.
 Basel ended the championship round with nine defeats in twelve games.
-They had won only three games and so they ended the group in the last position in the league table.
+They had won only three games and had drawn two, so they ended the group in the last position in the final league table.
 The team scored just 16 goals and had conceded 28.
 Gaetano Giallanza was the team's top scorer, he had netted eight times in this stage.

 Swiss Cup

 Basel entered the Swiss Cup in the third principal round.
 The opponent here was lower tier FC Münsingen.
 Basel won the match after extra time.
 In the fourth round hosted the game against Young Boys and won 2–1.
 Oumar Kondé and Jean-Pierre La Placa each scored a goal and turned the game, after the team had been a goal behind early in the match.
-In the round of 16 Basel hosted Servette but they were knocked out, losing 1–4.
-The cup final was played between Sion and Luzern and ended with three all draw after extra time.
+In the round of 16 FCB hosted Servette but tFCB were knocked out, losing 1–4.
+The cup final was played between Sion and Luzern and ended with a three all draw after extra time.
 Sion won the penalty shoot out and won the trophy.
 Because Sion won the double, as Swiss champions, they were qualified for the 1997–98 Champions League.
 Therefore, as finalists Luzern qualified to the 1997–98 Cup Winners' Cup.